 Since the coronavirus pandemic hit, individual health plans across the country have been innovating to ensure their members are receiving much-needed nutrition during this time of heightened food insecurity.

-The number of Americans who are food insecure—lacking money to buy enough nutritious food to sustain a healthy life—is projected to jump from 37 million (a rate of 11.5%) to 54 million (16.7%) in 2020 alone because of COVID-19.
+The number of Americans who are food insecure — lacking money to buy enough nutritious food to sustain a healthy life — is projected to jump from 37 million (a rate of 11.5%) to 54 million (16.7%) in 2020 alone because of COVID-19.1

 Across the entire Feeding America network, food banks are seeing more new faces than ever before.
-Roughly 2 in every 5 people visiting a food bank are seeking help for the first time.
+Roughly 2 in every 5 people visiting a food bank are seeking help for the first time.2

-Below are highlights of how some health plans are helping their members to stay fed and healthy.
+How some health plans are helping their members to stay fed and healthy3

 - Alignment Healthcare launched a crisis meal delivery program, providing two weeks of meals to members who cannot otherwise access food.